prashantsolanki3/PassportHapiOAuth/README.md

 Passport Hapi OAuth
 ===================

-A Simple wrapper to work as a connector between [passport js OAuth strategies](http://www.passportjs.org/) and the [hapi request api](https://hapijs.com/api).
+A simple wrapper to work as a connector between [passport js OAuth strategies](http://www.passportjs.org/) and the [hapi request api](https://hapijs.com/api).

-it is configured to work with following OAuth providers: `Google`, `Outlook` and `Facebook`.
+It is configured to work with following OAuth providers: `Google`, `Outlook` and `Facebook`.

+Make sure your app has enough permissions for OAuth login (e.g. Any application that calls Google APIs needs to enable APIs in the API Console).

 ### Install